goreleaser/goreleaser/www/docs/customization/krew.md

         enabled: true

         # Base branch of the PR.
+        # If base is a string, the PR will be opened into the same repository.
         #
         # Default: default repository branch.
         base: main

+        # Base can also be another repository, in which case the owner and name
+        # above will be used as HEAD, allowing cross-repository pull requests.
+        #
+        # Since: v1.19
+        base:
+          owner: org
+          name: nur
+          branch: main

       # Clone, create the file, commit and push, to a regular Git repository.
       #